tsmith512/tsmithcreative/content/blog/2020-08-12-magic-travel-spreadsheet/index.md

 **Once you have a key:**

-1. Add your API key in the "Config" tab's B2
+1. Add your API key in the "Config" tab's cell `B2`
-2. Go back to the "Route Plan" tab, and add:
+2. Go back to the "Route Plan" tab and add:
-    - Start date in B2
+    - Start date in `B2`
-    - Start city in C2
+    - Start city in `C2`
-    - Start picking destinations in D
+    - Start picking destinations in column `D`
     - To stay more than one night in a city, just repeat that city name in each row.

 Be careful not to drag or cut cells in Column D; that will break formulas.
 Just overwrite or *copy*-then-paste.
 Columns A through C (except the first row) and E through G are all auto-calculated.
-If you try to edit these, it'll show a warning.
+If you try to edit these, there will be a warning.
 To disable that warning, open
-"[Protected Sheets and Ranges](https://support.google.com/docs/answer/1218656)" in the Data menu and remove the block you want to edit freely.
+"[Protected Sheets and Ranges](https://support.google.com/docs/answer/1218656)" in the _Data_ menu to remove the block so you can edit freely.

-That covers the basics.
-All that remains are your adventures!

 ---

-# How it works
+## How it works

-The magic columns are E and F, and both work using the [`IMPORTXML()`](https://support.google.com/docs/answer/3093342?hl=en) function to query Google Maps Directions API and then traverse through the XML response to find the answer.
+The magic columns are E and F, and both work using the [`IMPORTXML()`](https://support.google.com/docs/answer/3093342?hl=en) function to query Google Maps Directions API and traverse the XML response to find the answer.
 To pick apart an example:

 {{< media type="image" src="image4.png" alt="Sample row showing a drive from Austin to Tulsa" >}}